xesscorp/XuLA2/FPGA/LX25/README.rst

         through the JTAG and USB links.

     test_board_jtag_new/:
-        This design is used by Python version of XSTEST to test the SDRAM and report the success or failure through the JTAG and USB links.
+        This design is used by the Python version of XSTEST to test the SDRAM and report the success or failure through the JTAG and USB links.